 My heart skipped a beat.
 My breath caught in my chest.
 Did God really allow this to happen to ME, in the laundry room, my homemaking, domestic domain?

 I asked Barbara and her husband, Bob, if I could see their boat.
 Yes, I was greatly interested!!
-They may have just become an answer to our prayers?
+They may have just become an answer to our prayers!
 Kindly, they allowed me to quickly transition our clothes into the dryer.
 Caleb, who was with me, and I were off to see a providential sailboat.

 She’s been well taken care of, just needs a bath and a little TLC on the inside.
 A 1967 27′ Santana racing sailboat with a working 9.9 Yamaha outboard.
 The cockpit and saloon area are big enough to comfortably and safely fit our family.
 A V-berth forward, a small head, basic galley, L-shaped dinnette and two additional quarter berths port and starboard aft.
 The couple was in good standing with the port and current with their moorage.
 If we wanted the boat, they would give her to us.
 We simply would take over her current moorage.
 Ryan enthusiastically began researching this boat and asked our marine friends to come take a look.
-We excitedly found five sails in very good condition!!
+We excitedly found four sails in decent condition.
 Our friends were thrilled with this opportunity for us.
 They agreed, there couldn’t have been a better boat for our family to learn the art of sailing!
-Sans Souci, the boat’s name, is Latin for “no worries” or “without care or burden.”
+Sans Souci, the boat’s name, is French for “no worries” or “without care or burden.”
 The perfect complement to Royal Way, the name of our Cruise-a-home.

 Fast forward a week and a half to Wednesday, March 14th.
 Bob and Ryan visited the licensing department to transfer the title into our name.
 God gave our family a sailboat!
 As Ryan reminds me, God gave this sailboat to me in the laundry room.
 Oh how I needed to be encouraged that this adventure is worth every painful struggle.
 A confirmation we are right where we are supposed to be.
 God just provided Phase 2!